 What to Avoid When Using Your Dutch Oven on Glass Stovetops

 Lift your pot gently rather than slide your Dutch oven.
 If you need to slide your Dutch oven onto your plate, lift it gently and place it in the desired position instead.

 Make sure not to knock or drop your Dutch oven when lifting it onto your glass top.
 The cast-iron pots are much heavier than your standard cooker range of products and may chip or worse, break your glass top.
 Use both hands to lift your pot and set it gently into place.

-Wash your cast iron before using it on your glass top stove.
-Cast iron Dutch ovens absorb more oil and collect foodstuff over time than your standard cookware due to their porous nature.
+Wash your cast iron before using it on your glass-top stove.
+Cast iron Dutch ovens absorb more oil and collect foodstuff over time than your standard cookware due to its porous nature.

 These deposits may burn on your glass stovetop and leave stains on your glass.
 Don’t worry, you can wash your cast iron pot with soap and water as long as you season it after each wash.